bottlenoselabs/c2cs/docs/README.md

 ## Installing `C2CS`

 `C2CS` is distributed as a NuGet tool.
-To get started all you need is the .NET software development kit to access `dotnet tool`.
+To get started, the .NET 7 software development kit (SDK) is required.

 ### Latest release